| Read the following in sequence or jump to: Britain

 emerged as a new economic power and Russia's growing industries

+were pressuring.
 The Russian Communism (previously called

 Bolshevism) has become a new social pressure.
 Already the